 Later he directed Senso Unico (1999), Dubai Return (2005), Sandokan in Sicilia (2009) and BMW – Bombay’s Most Wanted (2012) and all these movies went unnoticed.
 He returned to acting with Hazaaron Khwaishein Aisi (2003), and also appeared in Black Friday (2004) and Tera Kya Hoga Johnny (2008), playing supporting roles.
 After that he retired from films.

-Aditya Bhattacharya – Some interesting and less-known facts
+Aditya Bhattacharya – Some interesting and lesser-known facts

-1. He was formerly married to Shashi Kapoor’s daughter, Sanjana Kapoor, and thus related to Kapoor family.
-After divorce he married an Italian, Maria Giovanna, and now divides his time between two countries.
+1. He was formerly married to Shashi Kapoor’s daughter, Sanjana Kapoor, and thus related to the Kapoor family.
+After the divorce, he married an Italian, Maria Giovanna, and now divides his time between two countries.

 2. He met Sanjana Kapoor during the theatre days at Prithvi Theatre.
-They had a brief marriage relationship.
+They had a brief marriage.

-6. Debutante film editor A. Sreekar Prasad earned National award for his movie, Raakh while Aamir Khan earned Special Mention and Pankaj Kapur earned Best supporting actor award.
+6. Debutante film editor A. Sreekar Prasad earned a National award for his movie, Raakh, while Aamir Khan earned Special Mention and Pankaj Kapur earned the Best Supporting Actor award.